jboss-developer/jboss-eap-quickstarts/deltaspike-helloworld-jms/README.md

 It contains the following:

-1. A message producer that sends messages to a JMS destination deployed to a Red Hat JBoss Enterprise Application Platform 6.1 or later server.
+1. A message producer that sends messages to a JMS destination deployed to a JBoss EAP 6.1 or later server.

-2. A message consumer that receives message from a JMS destination deployed to a Red Hat JBoss Enterprise Application Platform 6.1 or later server.
+2. A message consumer that receives message from a JMS destination deployed to a JBoss EAP 6.1 or later server.

 System requirements